zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

 * Add validator node to the network:
     * Get this node's tendermint validator *consensus address*: `zbld tendermint show-address`
     * Get this node's tendermint validator *consensus pubkey*: `zbld tendermint show-validator`
+    * Note that *consensus address* and *consensus pubkey* are not the same as `address` and `pubkey` were used for account creation.
     * Add validator node: `zblcli tx validator add-node --address=<address> --pubkey=<pubkey> --name=<node name> --from=<name>`
     * Start node: `zbld start`

 * Congrats!
 You are an owner of the validator node.

+##### Restrictions
+- Maximum number of nodes (`MaxEvidenceAge`): 100
+- Size (number of blocks) of the sliding window used to track validator liveness (`SignedBlocksWindow`): 100
+- Minimal number of blocks must have been signed per window (`MinSignedPerWindow`): 50

+Node will be jailed and removed from the active validator set in the following conditions are met:
+- Node passed minimum height: `node start height + SignedBlocksWindow`
+- Node exceeded the maximum number of unsigned blocks withing the window: `SignedBlocksWindow - MinSignedPerWindow`

+In order to unjail the node and return to the active tendermint validator set the sufficient number of Trustee's approvals is needed.
+(see authorization rules)